|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a blender, add the ice, brandy, cream of coconut, pineapple, and ice cream.
+In a blender, add the brandy, cream of coconut, pineapple, ice cream, and ice.

 Blend until smooth.

 Garnish with a pineapple chunk or maraschino cherry.
 Serve and enjoy.